Did a Family Member Have a Fatal Accident?

-If someone you love was fatally injured in an accident due to negligence, Kent personal injury attorney Zach Herschensohn can help you pursue a wrongful death claim so that you don’t have to worry about your family’s future.
+If someone you love was fatally injured in an accident due to negligence, attorney Zach Herschensohn can help you pursue a wrongful death claim so that you don’t have to worry about your family’s future.
 The Herschensohn Law Firm, PLLC has obtained millions in settlements and verdicts for injury victims throughout the Seattle metro area and can provide you with guidance to help you cope with the devastating loss of a family member.
-See what a knowledgeable and experienced Kent personal injury lawyer can do for you.
+See what a knowledgeable and experienced Kent wrongful death lawyer can do for your family.
 Contact us today for your free and confidential consultation.

 When someone you love is killed in a preventable accident, it can turn your whole life upside down.
 You’re confused.
 Upset.
 Angry.
 Sad.
 Scared.
 Overwhelmed – and all you really want is closure.
 While there’s no amount of money that can bring back your loved one, getting the compensation your family is entitled to is still an important step in the healing process.

 Don’t leave your future to chance.
-Kent personal injury attorney Zach Herschensohn is a powerful advocate who can make sure your family’s needs are fulfilled – both now and into the future.
+Attorney Zach Herschensohn is a powerful advocate who can make sure your family’s needs are fulfilled – both now and into the future.
 Through attentive, aggressive, and effective representation, our law firm can get your family real results.